-Head outside about an hour or two before night in the fall and winter and you may be greeted by a large and noisy bunch of crows gathering together.
-You won’t see this behavior happening in the summer, so why does it happen during the cooler seasons?
+Head outside about an hour or two before night usually in the fall and winter and you may be greeted by a large and noisy bunch of crows gathering together.

 Crow is the common name for a wide variety of species under the genus Corvus.
 Known collectively as corvids, this group of medium to large-sized birds includes crows, ravens, jays, and magpies.